jafbath/survivorProject/readme.md

 ### Project Idea and Initial Planning

-By the end of Day 1 of Project Week, you need to submit:
+By 12pm ET of Day 1 of Project Week, you need to submit:

 1. Your project idea (a brief 2-3 sentence description of your app)
 2. A list of your models and their properties